MrFarland/DM-Operations-Center/Module/conditions/blinded.md

 >
 > *A condition lasts either until it is countered or for a duration specified by the effect that imposed the condition.*
 >
-> *If multiple effects impose a condition, each instancehas its own duration, but the effects don't get worse.*
+> *If multiple effects impose a condition, each instance has its own duration, but the effects don't get worse.*
 {.read}